Mentir para Vivir: Plot

 Oriana Caligaris (Mayrín Villanueva) and José Luis Falcón (Diego Olivera) are a Mexican couple who lives in Colombia with their six years old daughter, Alina (Ana Paula Martinez).

 José Luis works in Colombian customs.
 One day, he confesses to Oriana about his involvement in a smuggling operation, and that the earnings are deposited into an account opened in Oriana's name but without her consent.
 For this, Jose told Oriana that the police is searching for them.

 Disappointed and out of fear, Oriana escapes to Mexico with her daughter Alina, to find her dear friend, Raquel (Altair Jarabo), who along with Lucina (Cecilia Gabriela) own the hotel "El Descanso" in San Carlos, Sonora.
 Raquel decided to keep Oriana and her daughter in their hotel for the few days they would be staying.
-José Luis supposedly died in a chase with police.
+While in the hotel José Luis calls the hotel to look for Oriana only for Lucina to tell him no one by the name Oriana stays there.
+José Luis supposedly died in a chase with police only for its a ruse to trick the authorities.

-Among the hotel guests is Don Gabriel Sánchez (Alejandro Tommasi), an old friend of Lucia.
+Among the hotel guests is Don Gabriel Sánchez (Alejandro Tommasi), an old friend of Lucina.
 Gabriel is a partner at a major spinning and weaving factory located in Hermosillo, Sonora.
 He is a widow that is remarried to Lila (Lourdes Munguia), an ambitious woman that is twenty years younger than him.
 Lila has a brother, Berto (Ferdinando Valencia), who is a playboy.

 One afternoon while Don Gabriel was relaxing at the hotel, Alina saw a gun by the beach while she was playing.
 The gun was dropped by some drunk guys the previous day.
 While Alina tried to show Gabriel the gun, she accidentally shot him in the chest.
 Gabriel falls dead.
 On hearing the shot, Oriana runs and sees his daughter with a gun.
 Out of fear and in a bid to protect them, Raquel and Lucina send Oriana and Alina to Guaymas, Sonora.

 When Ricardo (David Zepeda) arrives in San Carlos to collect the body of his father and initiate investigations, it was reported that the main suspect of the crime is a young woman who is accompanied by her young daughter.